 Friday, February 24, 2017

 As Ayo, King T'Challa's sister puts it "Wakanda is in chaos...roads are infested with robbers.
 Farmers are cut down in their own fields.
 Villainy rules.
 Justice is a slave.
 Your daughter Shuri, our Queen has vanished.
 Our returned King rules from a shaky throne.
 This house has fallen.
 No one is coming to save us.
 And so we must save ourselves."
-Ayo's lover, Aneka is being sentenced to die for killing a Chieftan who was mistreating women and girls in a village and would not stop even after she had spoken to him about it.
+Ayo's lover, Aneka is being sentenced to die for killing a Chieftain who was mistreating women and girls in a village and would not stop even after she had spoken to him about it.
 Ayo's mother is insisting that she be put to death as that is the punishment.
 Ayo, however, has other plans and breaks her out of prison using a prototype called Midnight Angel that gives the wearer protection as armor.
-She brings the other one that they have with her too for Aneka to wear and the two go on a hunting spree to rescue the women and children from evil Chieftans.
+She brings the other one that they have with her too for Aneka to wear and the two go on a hunting spree to rescue the women and children from evil Chieftains.

 Meanwhile, T'Challa is dealing with the fact that his countrymen are turning against him and part of this is due to a deceiver who has somehow managed to bring out the hate and anger in his people.
-T'Challa, the Black Panter, can track anyone down, but this deceiver is proving difficult.
+T'Challa, the Black Panther, can track anyone down, but this deceiver is proving difficult.
 The deceiver is working with the Nigandians who border Wakanda and want to take over.
 They need to topple the King to do this.
-The Black Panter goes up against the deceiver and has to walk away because she fights inside his head working on his darkest fears.
+The Black Panther goes up against the deceiver and has to walk away because she fights inside his head working on his darkest fears.